 - Justified in Ned's Declassified School Survival Guide; the school pictures being taken on film were a Plot Point when

 - In Red Dwarf, a sci-fi comedy show taking place on a futuristic mining vessel, people still use videocassettes...except they're triangular.
-It is explained in the 2009 Easter special that DVDs have become outdated by videos, since videos have once precious advantage—you can put them back in the box with minimal risk of breaking them.
+It is explained in the 2009 Easter special that DVDs have become outdated by videos, since videos have one precious advantage—you can put them back in the box with minimal risk of breaking them.
+Plus they're bigger, and thus harder to lose.
+In "Bodyswap" we see Lister's mind being downloaded onto a Microcassette (the sort used in voicemail systems) though this is Played for Laughs.

 - In the old Sega Master System game Zillion, the player must navigate a futuristic underground labyrinthine base filled with alien enemies and attempt to access the main computer to activate the self-destruct sequence.
 While many modern-looking access cards are used to unlock doors, the access codes for the computer are scattered on 8 5¼inch floppy disks all around the base.

-- Resident Evil, being made in Japan mid-The Nineties, uses the much, much cooler-looking than floppies MO disc, which still have the same basic recognizable shape.
+- Resident Evil, being made in Japan mid-The '90s, uses the much, much cooler-looking than floppies MO disc, which still have the same basic recognizable shape.
+In the Nintendo GameCube remake, these MO discs were inserted into customized Game Cubes.

 - In the first two Metal Gear Solid games, the player character is given an MO disk to carry.

 - Played with in Arby 'n' the Chief during one episode in which the Chief attempts to download 900 Gigabytes of porn.
-When called out on this, he responds with one of the show's many Crowning Moments of Funny: "dun worries. i has 2 floppeh disks!"
+When called out on this, he responds with one of the show's many funny moments: "dun worries. i has 2 floppeh disks!"

 - Naturally enough, given their "by geeks for geeks" design philosophy, Linux icon themes lead the way in averting this with either a hard drive or an even more anachronistic picture involving a filing cabinet with an open drawer... which still looks like a floppy disk unless you examine it very closely indeed, possibly intentionally.

-- Likewise, video editing programs will usually have a film projector or a reel of film as their icons, when these fell out of common use outside movie theaters once the VCR was invented.
+- Likewise, video editing programs will usually have a film projector or a reel of film as their icons, when these fell out of common use outside movie theaters once the VCR was invented (and even then, film stock would be reduced to a niche medium among filmmakers following the rise of digital cinema in the late 2000's).